cookiestone12/Cadence-ProjectMelbourne/Ampersound_Platform_Technical_Whitepaper.md

 ### Contact & Support

-For questions about this platform or MIME Publishing services:
+For questions about this platform or Ampersound Intelligence services:
-- **Email**: tech@mimepublishing.com
+- **Email**: tech@ampersound.ai
 - **Documentation**: This whitepaper
 - **Demo**: Internal access only